OpenBSD Handbook

 MBR configuration is not required for disks that will not be used for booting.

-Create a FAT32 file system on the EFI partition and install the bootloader:
+After creating the EFI System Partition, create a FAT32 file system on it and install the bootloader:

 # newfs_msdos /dev/rsd0i